 She currently works with several small nonprofits in the greater Austin area focusing on a range of issues from water quality to affordable housing, helping these organizations implement more efficient internal systems and improved outward communication.

 While Jennifer has been based back in Central Texas for a few years, she does hope to return to the world of international development with an increased knowledge of sustainable design and permaculture systems so that the benefits of these practices can be experienced across the globe.

 Read more here.

 Lacey Proffitt, Director of Operations

 From the time she was born, Lacey Proffitt had an affinity for the outdoors.
 Before she could walk she was adventuring on horseback with her father.
-Her grandmother shared a love for growing things through summers sitting in bushel boxes at the peach stand and nature walks exploring the native plants on the family ranch in Marble Falls.
+Her grandmother shared a love for growing things through summers sitting in bushel boxes at the peach stand and nature walks exploring the native plants on the family ranch.
 She is constantly amazed by the physical world and is a committed life-long learner.